Sigil-Ebook/BibiReader/README.md

 **[Plugin] Bibi Reader - a version of BiBi's Epub Reader for Sigil **

-Updated: June 14, 2021
+Updated: March 17, 2022

-Current Version: "0.3.0"
+Current Version: "0.4.0"

 This plugin implements an epub3 reader for the epub currently being edited in Sigil.
-It uses PyQt5 and PyQtWebengine to create a browser like main window and then loads Bibi's Epub Reader project to implement the epub reader.
+It uses PyQt5 and PyQtWebengine or PySide6 to create a browser like main window and then loads Bibi's Epub Reader project to implement the epub reader.

 See https://github.com/satorumurmur/bibi